 Kearny Mesa Transit Improvements.
-The following improvements are under consideration along Clairemont Mesa Boulevard between SR 163 and I-15:
+The following improvements have either been completed or are underway along Clairemont Mesa Boulevard between SR 163 and I-15:

-- Phase One: Transit Signal Priority (TSP).
-TSP treatments allow Rapid vehicles to move through traffic more efficiently and maintain more reliable schedules.
-Signal improvements will be implemented by the end of 2015.
+- Phase One: Transit Signal Priority (Completed).
+Transit Signal Priority treatments allow Rapid vehicles to move through traffic more efficiently and maintain more reliable schedules.
+Signal improvements have been implemented along the corridor.

 - Phase Three: Upgrades to Kearny Mesa Rapid Stations.
 Opportunities to upgrade existing Rapid stops on Clairemont Mesa Boulevard at Complex Drive, Overland Avenue, and Ruffin Road are being evaluated.
 Proposed improvements at each stop include a protected bike lane within the transit station, a bigger platform area to include a large modern shelter, a digital display announcing next vehicle arrival times, and secure bike parking.
-Final design of proposed improvements will begin in fall 2015.
+The project is currently in the final design phase.
 View conceptual designs.

 For media inquiries, please contact Helen Gao at (619) 699-1950 or firstname.lastname@example.org.